 The SAAFF Eastern Cape Chapter focus is on maritime issues to allow for growth potential that the new port has in order to impact on the local economy and reduce the unemployment figures.
 Their aim is to ensure that the industry remains an integral part in decision making at all levels of business and government.

-Vice Chairperson: Hudson Thomas
+Vice Chairperson: Nico Smit

 Beitbridge is acknowledged as being the busiest land border post in Africa.
 During peak times, as many as 600 commercial trucks cross, in either direction, in a day, in addition to the thousands of individuals, vehicles and buses that pass through.